 Only one financial year can be reported per file.

-Where the AIIR file is supplied via the Portal, the supplier’s email address must be provided.
-If present, this must be a valid email address (@ must be positioned after the first character and before the last character).

 7.31 Investment body Australian business number (ABN) or withholding payer number (WPN) – the investment body’s current ABN or WPN must be reported in this field.
 This must be a valid ABN or WPN.
 Refer to section 10 Algorithms for information on ABN/WPN validation.